cloudfoundry-community/ci_infrastructure_cf/README.md

 ## Goals

-* Provide automation for Bosh releses deployments (Including CloudFoundry and Bosh itself out of the box).
+* Automation for Bosh deployments (Including Bosh and CloudFoundry out of the box).
-* Reuse as much configuration as possible between deployments. (eg: net_ids, network_ranges, etc)
+* Reuse configurations between deployments. (eg: net_ids, network_ranges, etc)
-* Configure a complex infrastructure in a sigle place to be reproduce in different environments.
+* Keep full infrastructure configuration in a sigle place.
-* Automated updates and maintenance of deployments.
+* Automated updates and maintenance for bosh deployments.

 ### Technologies